TL605267/TAMU/README.md

 # TAMU Courses

-Here are my course projects at Texas A&M University.
+Here are my projects done at Texas A&M University.

 ## CSCE646: Digital Image